egonapman/Spruce-Genome-Assembly-Project/RESULTS.md

 The resulting file UniqueEdges.txt only contains the first identfier names since thats all thats needed for this assingment part.

-Get the node degree distobution and component size distrobution from the dnaLinks class assuming you have run all the preprocess
+Get the node degree distobution and component size distrobution from the GraphCalculator class assuming you have run all the preprocess.

-(I had to change to run configrations when running in eclipse beacuse of how big the dataset is)
+psudo-code for my main method

     def main():

-       raphCalculator calculator=new GraphCalculator();
+       GraphCalculator calculator=new GraphCalculator();

        file preporcessedFile = preprocessedFile